TrHgTung/TTTD-about-members/README.md

 All for Dev-Ops and CI/CD research purpose

-Instance will be shut down and repository will be removed when we got scores.
+Instance will be shut down and repository will be removed when we get scores.